simonjstanford/imdb-score-refresher-for-xbmc/README.md

 # XBMC Film Score Refresher #

-Searches a local Sqlite or remote MySQL XBMC databases and refreshes film IMDB scores.
+Searches a local [SQLite](http://www.sqlite.org) or remote [MySQL](http://www.mysql.com) XBMC databases and refreshes film IMDB scores.
 It is fully tested with Frodo.
 Unfortunately this doesn't work with TV episodes, but there only seems to be a few hundred votes per individual episode so is probably not worth the effort.

 ## FAQ ##